AmarJ/GraphCut/README.md

 ### Computer Vision

 Kaptur can be applied to the field of computer vision in order to extract valuable information from images.
-Kaptur can detect different objects in the pictures and also detect movement in a set of images.
+Kaptur detects different objects in pictures and can also detect movement in a set of images.

 Still under development.